Alexey Stiop: Grand Canyon National Park, Arizona, USA

 While the geology and scenery of the Southwest are undoubtedly the greatest draws of canyon country, its human history is also fascinating.
 From ancient Native Americans to Mormon pioneers, from cowboys to river runners, explorers and settlers of the canyons have inspired their fellow humans for eons.
 We make sure you meet some of the local people who have a history here—and a few stories to tell.

 We select atmospheric inns and lodges for their ambience and outstanding locations.
-Flanigan’s Inn, located just outside the south entrance to Zion National Park, is the perfect spot for rejuvenating after an exhilarating day of nature photography.
-We also stay at two classic properties inside the parks—Bryce Canyon Lodge and Grand Canyon Lodge on the North Rim—at a time of year when they offer a mellower atmosphere than the height of summer.
-A chance to enjoy stays at these elegant, rustic inns that are part of national park heritage adds a great deal to your Southwest canyons experience.
+You'll enjoy two classic properties inside the parks—Bryce Canyon Lodge and Grand Canyon Lodge on the North Rim—at a time of year when they offer a mellower atmosphere than the height of summer.
+A chance to stay at these fine rustic inns that are part of national park heritage adds a great deal to your Southwest canyons experience.

 With an average of 20 years’ experience in this area, our expert naturalist guides know where the best “paths less traveled” are located, for wildlife watching and breathtaking landscape views.
 They know how to avoid the swarms of tourists that off-load from big motor coaches—and how to inform you about every aspect of the region’s wildlife, geology, natural history and native cultures.
 With lots of special stops and surprises up their sleeves, our Expedition Leaders share a side of the canyons with you that most visitors never see.
 See Expedition Leader bios with traveler comments regarding the quality of our leaders.